MicrosoftDocs/PowerShell-Docs/dsc/msft-dsclocalconfigurationmanager-performrequiredconfigurationchecks.md

 ---
 DCS.appliesToProduct: 'WindowsServer\_Dev'
 Description: 'Starts the consistency check.'
-MS-HAID: 'cimwin32a.msft\_dsclocalconfigurationmanager\_performrequiredconfigurationchecks'
+MS-HAID: 'cimwin32a.MSFT_DSCLocalConfigurationManager\_performrequiredconfigurationchecks'
 MSHAttr: 'PreferredLib:/library'
-title: 'PerformRequiredConfigurationChecks method of the MSFT\_DSCLocalConfigurationManager class'
+title: 'PerformRequiredConfigurationChecks method of the MSFT_DSCLocalConfigurationManager class'
 ---

-# PerformRequiredConfigurationChecks method of the MSFT\_DSCLocalConfigurationManager class
+# PerformRequiredConfigurationChecks method of the MSFT_DSCLocalConfigurationManager class

-\[Some information relates to pre-released product which may be substantially modified before it's commercially released.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.\]

-Starts the consistency check.
+Starts a consistency check by using the Task Scheduler.

 Syntax
 ------